abhiThere/travelogue/README.md

 * Share travel locations along with images with other users.
 * View travel places posted by other users.
-* View image gallery of iconic travel destinations.
+* View an image gallery of the most iconic travel destinations.
 * Save favorite travel places in a wish list.

 # Built With